-Respiratory sensitisation following topical induction was shown after two epicutaneous exposures of rats to a total dose of HDI corresponding to ca. 9 mg NCO/kg bw (Pauluhn, 2015) and after 3 exposures of mice to a total dose of TDI equivalent to 11 mg NCO/kg bw (Vanoirbeek et al., 2004).
+Respiratory sensitisation following topical induction was shown after two epicutaneous exposures of rats to a total dose of HDI corresponding to ca. 9 mg NCO/kg bw (Pauluhn,

-16 Due to insufficient knowledge on dermal absorption behaviour, it is not meaningful to report (or compare) assumed internal doses (e.g. in mg/kg bw).
+17 Due to insufficient knowledge on dermal absorption behaviour, it is not meaningful to report (or compare) assumed internal doses (e.g. in mg/kg bw).